0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### I have completed my delegation, where can I check details?

-Once you have completed your delegation, wait for 12 block confirmations on Ethereum (approx. 3-5 minutes), then on the Dashboard, you can click on **My Account**.
+Once you have completed your delegation, wait for 12 block confirmations on Ethereum (approx. 3-5 minutes), then on the dashboard, you can click on **My Account**.

 ![Figure: My account](../../img/pos/my-account.png)

 ### Where can I check my rewards?

-On the Dashboard, you can click on the **My Account** option on the left-hand side.
+On the dashboard, you can click on the **My Account** option on the left-hand side.

 ![Figure: My account](../../img/pos/my-account.png)

 ### Do I need ETH to pay for gas fees?

 Yes.
-You should provision for ~0.05-0.1 ETH to be safe.
+You should maintain at least ~0.05-0.1 ETH balance for gas fees to be safe.

 ### Do I need to deposit MATIC tokens to the Polygon mainnet network for staking?